bbleckel/bbleckel/README.md

 Hello!
 Welcome to my GitHub page.
 Here I have a few of my personal projects that I've worked on over the years.

 ### About me
-I am a former educator exploring careers and opportunities in software and data science.
+I am a former educator exploring opportunities in software and data science.
 I have experience in machine learning, data visualization, network theory, and object oriented programming.
 I am particularly interested in applied machine learning, algorithmic fairness, and computer science education.
 I am a fond consumer of data-driven story telling.